PlayForm/Inline/README.md

 				// inline dist
 				"./dist",

-				// inline dist one more time into a different directory new Map([["./dist", "./dist-inlined"]]),
+				// inline dist one more time into another directory new Map([["./dist", "./dist-inlined"]]),
 			],
 		}),